 Key Result 2: Improved Efficiency of the Motorway Network Asset

-The redistribution of motorway demands has led to more efficient operation of the motorway system overall, as reflected in the daily Network Efficiency metric values (see ).
+The redistribution of motorway demands has led to more efficient operation of the motorway system overall, as reflected in the daily Network Efficiency metric values (see Table 3).
 This is resulting in congestion relief equivalent to between 8,500 and 10,000 less hours of total travel time per day on the motorways alone, as summarised in Table 2 (note: this does not account for reduction in overall travel time across the arterial network due to reductions in traffic volumes attracted to use the new WVT link).